cosmastech/cosmastech.github.io/_posts/2023-08-15-without-relations-attributes.md

 🧹 Now that's clean.

 ### In Closing
+Loading unnecessary relations on queued events and jobs can put an unnecessary strain on your database and decrease queue performance.
+If you don't need the relation in your job, you shouldn't be loading them!
 The `WithoutRelations` attribute is very handy and can make your codebase more clean.

-You can leverage the attribute on any property of a class that that employs `SerializesModels` like Events or Jobs.
+Remember: You can leverage the attribute on any property of a class that that employs `SerializesModels` like Events or Jobs.